 - ISO 45001 for Occupational Health and Safety

-- ISO 14001;2015 for Environment
+- ISO 14001:2015 for Environment

 - ISO 9001 for Quality

 - SA 8000:2014 for Social Accountability

 The management team of ANTEA Cement assesses the social, environmental, managerial, and financial risks that the company can face in the framework of the challenges that are coming from the country, the region and further.
-The company manages the risks through:
+The company manages risks through:

-- Internal audits and Systems to keep in consistency with Management Systems requirements in place. - Creation of various committees in the company to address various challenges and issues.
+- Internal audits and systems consistent with Management Systems requirements in place. - · Creation of various committees in the company to address various challenges and issues.